 If you’ve always wanted to learn how to play chess but never got around to it, online learning can be a more convenient, user-friendly way to learn and possibly even become skilled in the game.

-Garry Kasparov, a chess grandmaster, offers a MasterClass to help you learn from the best.
+Garry Kasparov, a chess grandmaster, offers a

 Who Is Garry Kasparov?